 - 2.1 The Inspectorate is not a legal or statutory entity.
-HMCIP is the statutory holder of this office and is supported by an independent inspectorate. - 2.2 HMCIP's responsibilities are set out in section 5A of, and Schedule A1 to, the Prison Act 1952 (as amended by section 57 of the Criminal Justice Act 1982).
-They are to: - inspect or arrange for the inspection of (and report to the Secretary of State on the results): - Prisons and young offender institutions in England and Wales; - Immigration detention facilities within the United Kingdom (removal centres, short term holding facilities, pre-departure accommodation and escort arrangements); - Court custody facilities and vehicles used to transport prisoners to and from those courts;
+HMCIP is the statutory holder of this office and is supported by an independent Inspectorate. - 2.2 HMCIP's responsibilities are set out in section 5A of, and Schedule A1 to, the Prison Act 1952 (as amended by section 57 of the Criminal Justice Act 1982).
+They are to: - inspect or arrange for the inspection of (and report to the Secretary of State on the results): - Prisons and Young Offender Institutions in England and Wales; - Immigration detention facilities within the United Kingdom (removal centres, short term holding facilities, pre-departure accommodation and escort arrangements); - Court custody facilities and vehicles used to transport prisoners to and from those courts;

-- Police custody suites (undertaken jointly with HM Inspectorate of Constabulary); - Secure Training Centres (undertaken jointly with OFSTED). - in particular, report to the Secretary of State on the treatment of persons detained as listed above and the condition of any establishment in which they are detained; - report on matters connected with the establishments above and the persons detained as referred to him by the Secretary of State; and - submit an annual report to the Secretary of State to be laid before Parliament.
+- Police custody suites, including designated Terrorist Act custody facilities and Border Force custody suites (undertaken jointly with HM Inspectorate of Constabulary and Fire & Rescue Services); - Secure Training Centres (undertaken jointly with Ofsted). - in particular, report to the Secretary of State on the treatment of persons detained as listed above and the condition of any establishment in which they are detained; - report on matters connected with the establishments above and the persons detained as referred to them by the Secretary of State; and - submit an annual report to the Secretary of State to be laid before Parliament.